Darpan-lab/vocab_api/README.md

 (But I recommend using a computer for a better experience.)

 ### 8. Quiz Section (Most Interesting!)
-This section is designed to test your vocabulary.It’s **not** a **Static, Fixed Question** quiz.
+This section is designed to test students' vocabulary.It’s **not** a **Static, Fixed Question** quiz.
 Each time you click Next, it randomly picks a word from the API and asks for its meaning.
 I’ve explained about `Quiz Section` in detail in the **Challenge section**.

 ## Tools & Languages Used